DCS Components: Controllers and I/O Modules

 AdvantageDescription

-Localized ControlDistributed controllers reduce the load on central systems.
+Localized ControlDistributed controllers reduce load on central servers and ensure faster responses.

 5. Applications of Controllers and I/O Modules in DCS